MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/image-web-resources.md

 ## Working with Scalable Vector Graphics (SVG)

 Use Vector Format (SVG) web resources for any icon presented in the application.
 Vector images are defined as Scalable Vector Graphics (SVG), an XML-based vector image format.
-We recommend using SVG over other image types like PNG and JPG.
-Vector Format (SVG) web resources are better than other image web resource types because they have better accessibility, smaller file size, and can scale with their container.
+We recommend using SVG over other image types like PNG and JPG because they have better accessibility, smaller in file size, and can scale with their container.

 ### Better accessibility